-If an identity thief has stolen your personal identifying
+If a thief has stolen your personal information, they usually

 Placing a security freeze on your credit file is one deterrent